Eliza Fletcher: Everything we know about the kidnapping of Memphis teacher

 Mr Abston was arrested on Saturday – around 24 hours on from the teacher’s abduction – after investigators spotted a vehicle matching the description of the suspect’s car.

-US Marshals found the SUV in a parking lot close to Mr Abston’s home and it had the same damage and partial licence plate identification seen in the surveillance footage of the a bduction, according to an affidavit.
+US Marshals found the SUV in a parking lot close to Mr Abston’s home and it had the same damaged taillight and partial licence plate identification seen in the surveillance footage of the abduction, according to an affidavit.

 When officers found Mr Abston nearby, he tried to flee the scene.